EP academic polices apply to all students in the Johns Hopkins Engineering for Professionals programs.

 Current Engineering for Professionals students may request a course revalidation review for a maximum of two courses or 20% of the total master’s degree coursework requirement.
 These may be JHU courses or those that received transfer credit at EP.
 Courses completed more than seven years from the term of the revalidation request cannot be considered.

-Students must submit a written request to [email protected].
-The request should include the original course syllabus and description.
+To request a course revalidation, students must complete the Course Revalidation Request Form.
+If a student is requesting the revalidation of a transfer course, the form will require that the student upload the original course syllabus and description.
 If this is not available, students can substitute a letter or email from the course instructor certifying that no significant change has been made to the course content since the date of student’s completion.

-The Whiting School of Engineering has established the following policies on double-counting coursework for all students in the full-time (Homewood) programs and the part-time Engineering for Professionals programs.
+The Engineering for Professionals has established the following policies on double-counting coursework for all students in the full-time (Homewood) programs and the part-time programs.
 If an individual program adopts double-counting policies more strict than these, the program’s policies override the school-wide policies.
 Students are encouraged to refer to individual program policies.

 With bachelor’s‐master’s and master’s‐master’s double‐counting, across any number of degree programs, a student can reduce the number of master’s courses required by up to two (with approval of the programs involved).
 Beyond that, the remaining courses must be unique to the degree program.
 With a ten‐course master’s degree program, for example, eight of those courses must be unique to the program and not applied to a different degree at any level.
 A student can double‐count any number of undergraduate courses to the various master’s degrees (but at most, two to each master’s program) and he/she can double‐count the same course across any number of degrees pursued (again, with the approval of the programs involved).